sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 We crawl the git history of MariaDB and Redis to identify source code changes (commits) that can be patched live.
 A detailed explanation of the steps executed is provided at the [end of this document](#description).
 While the process of identifying patches is fully automated, it employs a brute-force method to capture as many live-patchable commits as possible, without accounting for other critical factors such as semantic changes.

-> **_NOTE:_**: Patch generation is highly system specific.
+> **_NOTE:_** Patch generation is highly system specific.
 We have noticed slight differences when the following components are deviated from:
 >
 > - OS: Debian Bullseye (11)
 > - GCC version: 10.2.
+>
+> **MariaDB's crawled live patches can vary slightly due to the use of `ccache` (which speeds up compilation) and `perf`, resulting in non-deterministic outcomes.
+This may lead to minor differences.
+In our tests of the reproduction pipeline, we only found differences in a few commits.
+Nevertheless, since we manually selected the five commits primarily used for the experiments, these discrepancies do not pose a limitation.**

 To safe disk space, we do not save any intermediate data.
 Otherwise several TB of free disk space would be required.

-Approximate time until all patches are crawled (host system/VM):
+- Approximate **time** until all patches are crawled: **58 hours**

-- MariaDB: 55 hours.
+  - MariaDB: 55 hours
   - Redis: 2.5 hours
+- Approximate **disk space** used after running all experiments: **470 GB**
+  - MariaDB: 445 GB (75 GB patch crawling; 370 GB perf analysis)
+  - Redis:  25 GB

 ## Reproduction Results

-### [RECOMMENDED] Docker Container in the VM

-This setup yielded the expected results.
-See the [Docker Container](#docker-container) section for instructions.

-### Prepared Host System

-We noticed one deviating commit when we reproduced our results in a prepared host system.
+You can either crawl live patches using the VM, executing it on the prepared server directly, or using the prepared Docker container.

 ### VM

-We noticed a crash of the VM when analyzing the commits for MariaDB during the phase of using perf to trace the function calls (step 3).
+We noticed a crash of the VM when analyzing the commits for MariaDB during the phase of using `perf` to trace the function calls (step 3).
 We could not find the cause of this crash (no error message, sufficient disk space, free main memory, etc.), but restarting the script from the point where it failed resolved the issue, and the script ran successfully.

+### Docker Container in the VM

+See the [Docker Container](#docker-container) section for instructions.

 ## Linux Kernel